ganelson/inform/resources/Documentation/Writing with Inform.md

 	issue the run-time problem "OverDucked";
 	say "*** ", (the) ducker, " seems to be putting their head below their feet.";

-The RTP name, here `OverDucked`, must correspind exactly to the name of a Markdown file stored in an ```RTPs``` subdirectory of the extension:
+The RTP name, here `OverDucked`, must correspond exactly to the name of a Markdown file stored in an ```RTPs``` subdirectory of the extension:

 ``` code
 Philately-v1.i7xd